 Net assets with donor restrictions: Net assets subject to donor imposed restrictions.
 Some donor imposed restrictions are temporary in nature, such as those that will be met by the passage of time or other events specified by the donor.
 Other donor-imposed restrictions are perpetual in nature, where the donor stipulates that resources be maintained in perpetuity.
 All revenue restricted by donors as to either timing or purpose of the related expenditures or required to be maintained in perpetuity as a source of investment income are accounted for in net assets with donor restrictions.
-When a donor restriction expires, that is, when a stipulated time restriction ends or purpose restriction is accomplished, net assets with donor restrictions are reclassified to net assets without donor restrictions.
+When a donor restriction expires, that is, when a stipulated time restriction ends or purpose restriction is accomplished, net assets with donor restrictions.